zizu28/CraftConnect/README.md

 ## Key Concepts

-- **Modular Monolith**: Each business domain (Booking, User, Product Inventory) is a separate module, following Clean Architecture and DDD principles.
+- **Modular Monolith**: Each business domain (Booking, User Management, Product Inventory) is a separate module following Clean Architecture and Domain-Driven Design (DDD) principles.
+Each module has its own Domain, Application, Infrastructure, and Presentation layers.
-- **CQRS**: Command and Query Responsibility Segregation for scalable, maintainable code.
+- **CQRS with MediatR**: Command and Query Responsibility Segregation pattern implemented using MediatR for scalable, maintainable code.
+Commands handle write operations while queries handle read operations.
-- **API Gateway**: Centralized routing and orchestration for all modules.
+- **API Gateway**: Centralized routing and orchestration for all modules using Core.APIGateway project.
-- **Event-Driven**: Integration events for decoupled communication between modules.
+- **Event-Driven Architecture**: Integration events using MassTransit for decoupled communication between modules (e.g., BookingRequestedIntegrationEventConsumer).
+- **Domain Entities**: Rich domain models like Product entity with business logic, validation, and aggregate root patterns.
+- **Repository Pattern**: Abstracted data access through IUserRepository and other repository interfaces.
+- **Background Processing**: Asynchronous task processing using Infrastructure.BackgroundJobs.
+- **Comprehensive Testing**: Unit tests using xUnit, Moq for mocking, and test coverage for controllers like CategoriesController.
-- **Validation & Logging**: Robust input validation and structured logging for reliability.
+- **Validation & Logging**: Robust input validation and structured logging using Core.Logging for reliability and traceability.

 ---